 - Consider shipping your products to Latin America, and don’t forget to look north of Miami for new markets.
 Ground shipping is expected be cheaper through economies of scale.

 Post any questions and tell us what you are doing.
-If found a bank that helped you get a line of credit, a government incentive that helped you grow or an unexpected opportunity that came from this expansion, we would gladly share it with our friends.
+If you’ve found a bank that helped you get a line of credit, a government incentive that helped you grow, or an unexpected opportunity that came from this expansion, we would gladly share it with our friends.